faerryn/user.nvim/README.md

+# Backport to Neovim 0.4.4
+This branch of `user.nvim` works on Neovim 0.4.4, and possibly earlier version.
+This branch will stop being maintained once Neovim 0.5.0 becomes stable.

 # USER.NVIM
 Since the advent of vim and neovim, countless package managers have appeared and dissappeared.
 Well, here's another one, inspired by Emacs' straight.el and use-package